MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/understand/faq.md

 ## Which web browsers are supported by Windows Admin Center?

 The latest versions of Microsoft Edge (Windows 10, version 1709 or later) and Google Chrome browsers are tested and supported on Windows 10.
+[View browser specific known issues](..\use\known-issues.md#browser-specific-issues).
 Other modern web browsers or other platforms are not currently part of our test matrix and are therefore not officially supported.

 ## How does Windows Admin Center handle security?